 - Vestry: Set annual calendar for vestry meetings and retreat.
 Set agenda for each meeting in consultation with the Senior Priest.
 Chair meetings.
 Communicate vestry decisions to the parish.

 - Finance: Appoint Treasurer and others as needed.
 With others, plan and implement fiscal planning and fundraising.
-With Parish Administrator, establish budget-building process.
+With Parish Director of Operations, establish budget-building process.
 Nominate Stewardship chair.

 Our Clergy Team